mgeduld/magnitoodz/README.md

 ## Project status

 As you can see, the "artwork" and "design" is just roughed in.
 Currently, the code allows users to create and view comparisons (Manitoodz).
 That's about it for the front-end.
 On the back-end, I've coded an authentication system.
-The next step will be to write the front-end forms for signing up, logging in, and so on.
+The next step will be to write the front-end forms for signUpg up, logging in, and so on.
 The site won't be launched until that's in place, as I consider it necessary for a minuminum-viable product.

 [Here is a detailed TODO list.](notes/01_TODO.md)